World Enough and Time (Star Trek: New Voyages): Plot

 With only 30 minutes remaining before the ship is destroyed, Kirk considers transporting the entire crew to Caliban so they can survive.
 Scotty discovers Sulu's original transporter pattern, from when the warbird was destroyed.
 He theorizes that he could re-integrate it into the older version, resetting his memories so that he could remember the Romulan information and allowing him to pilot the Enterprise to safety but causing him to forget his 30 years on Caliban.
 Alana reassures him that she'll remind him of the man he became, but McCoy and Spock agree that leaving the rift will cause the death of Alana.
 Sulu draws his sword and is prepared to fight to save his daughter, but she talks him down.
 He strides onto the transporter pad and demands they reintegrate his pattern.
 As he is merged once again, Alana quotes The Tempest.
 The younger version of Sulu is taken to the bridge and pilots the Enterprise from the anomaly with seconds to spare, with Alana ceasing to exist as he does so.
+Spock and Kirk then tell Sulu about what happened, and Spock is able to mind meld Sulu's memories from their previous mind meld back into Sulu.

-Back on the Excelsior, Captain Sulu meets with the shuttle passengers in his ready room; his daughter Demora (Mimi Chong) and is introduced to his baby granddaughter, Alana.
+On the Excelsior, Captain Sulu meets with the shuttle passengers in his ready room; his daughter Demora (Mimi Chong) and is introduced to his baby granddaughter, Alana.
+As the episode ends, he tells Demora, "...you had a sister."